mapbender/mapbender-starter/README.md

 :warning: The composer lock file is compatible with PHP 8.2 through PHP 8.4.
 When using PHP 8.1, make sure to execute `bin/composer update` to ensure compatibility.

+:warning: If you use Vector Tiles, you also need to have NodeJS and puppeteer installed globally.

 You may have to install and enable further extensions at your own discretion if you want to use specific database systems.